openbaton/docs/docs/nfvo-installation.md

 nfvo.quota.check = true
 ```

-Those properties are needed in case you want to tune a bit the performances of the NFVO.
+Those properties are needed in case you want to tune the performances of the NFVO a bit.
 When the VNFMs send a message to the NFVO, there is a pool of threads able to process these messages in parallel.
 These parameters allows you to change the pool configuration, for more details please check the [spring documentation regarding thread pool executor](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/scheduling/concurrent/ThreadPoolTaskExecutor.html)
 ```properties
 # Thread pool executor configuration
 # for info see http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/scheduling/concurrent/ThreadPoolTaskExecutor.html